biobakery/baqlava/readme.md

 ## Paired MGX - MTX Data

 Because BAQLaVa works with both metagenomic and metatranscriptomic data, you may want to profile paired MGX-MTX data.
-To do so, we suggest the following workflow: After both samples has been QC'd and rRNA reads have been removed from the MTX sample, run MetaPhlan to carry out bacterial profiling on the MGX sample.
-The produced bacterial taxonomic profile should then be provided to BAQLaVa profiling of both the MTX and MGX sample with --taxonomic-profile (see section above).
+To do so, we suggest the following workflow:
+1. QC both samples, making sure to remove rRNA reads from the MTX sample
+2. Run MetaPhlan to carry out bacterial profiling on the MGX sample
+3. Provide BAQLaVa the produced bacterial taxonomic profile for both the MTX and MGX sample (```--taxonomic-profile``` (see section above)).
 Doing this will deplete the same set of bacteria from both MGX and MTX samples.

 ## BAQLaVa Full Length Genomes